Rock of Love: Charm School: Reunion

-After the commercial break, Lacey talks about her taunting the other girls for amusement.
+After the commercial break, Lacey talks about her bullying or taunting the other girls for amusement.
 She explains that there's a difference between pissing other people off and hurting someone else's feelings.
 After a while, what Sharon said began to sink in and started to go easy.
 Dallas is brought down first and she expresses disbelief towards Lacey's supposed transformation, and says she may have won by getting under her skin, but she still didn't win Charm School.
 Heather is then brought down and Lacey surprises Heather with a shirt that says "A-list Celebrity", a quote Heather said to Lacey in Episode 7.
 Sharon points out to Heather that even she herself is a B-list Celebrity.
 Riki shows a clip of Heather talking to her manager and stylist and who barely got on the reunion.
 After the shows' producers try to explain to Heather that no one besides the contestants and crowd are allowed into the building, Heather replies, "Well I'm not everybody."
 Heather explains she just has a great production team, including Anna Nicole Smith's stylist.

 Destiney explains she didn't take Daniella's generous offer to work with her, but, however, she is working on a clothing line called "Divination" and is wearing a jacket she designed.
 She gives samples to Riki, Sharon, Daniella, and even the audience.
 Brandi M. comes down, with new brown hair, and explains that she still hasn't received the prize check, but when she does, she will donate some of it to Destiney's father's liver cancer foundation, and is going to get a boob job and is going to take Destiney with her to Hawaii.
 The show ends with the audience still clapping for Brandi M.